 Also, a dollop of yogurt goes nicely – the fresh cool tang tempers the spiciness and adds a touch of creaminess.

-You get bonus points if you go to the effort of serving these with Easy Soft Flatbreads.
-They taste just like naan, and they’re the perfect vehicle to scoop up that wickedly delicious curry sauce!!
+You get bonus points if you go to the effort of serving these authentic Naan, the perfect vehicle to scoop up that wickedly delicious curry sauce!!!
+Otherwise, these yeast-free Easy Soft Flatbreads are simpler and taste just like naan.

 – Nagi x